Team-Penguinos/ggTracker/README.md

 ### [BONUS] Digital Wireframes & Mockups
 * Digital Wireframe
 <img src="ggTracker Digital Wireframe.png" width="800">
-To see all of the individual frames of the digital wireframe more clearly, please navigate to the file "ggTracker Digital Wireframe Individual Frames Compressed File.pdf."
+To see all of the individual frames of the digital wireframe more clearly, please navigate to the "ggTracker Digital Wireframe Individual Frames Compressed File.pdf" file.

 ## Schema